Augustus7734/astrozane-hugo/content/about/booking/booking.md

 # Star Party Bookings

 Experience the night sky like never before with a private star party.
 Utilizing my large telescopes, I can provide fantastic views of the Moon, planets, star clusters, galaxies, nebulae, and more (deep-sky objects will require reasonably dark conditions for a good view).

-I also have telescopes available for daytime solar viewing of sunspots (no H-alpha as of yet)

 Approximate pricing is as follows: